-The workshop was held on 28-29 May 2021 at Kurri Kurri TAFE with 37 land and three mining candidate surveyors in attendance.
-In addition, eight land supervisors attended with their candidates.
+The workshop was held on 27-28 May 2022 at Kurri Kurri TAFE with 37 land and mining candidate surveyors in attendance.
+In addition, four mentoring surveyors attended with their candidates.

 Board members, industry representatives and candidate surveyors attending the workshop discussed the assessment process leading to registration.
 The workshop consisted of presentations from subject matter experts in relation to each examination topic and analysis of past examination projects.